AraBlocks/ara-filesystem/README.md

   - `password` - The password of the owner of this `AFS`
   - `afsPassword` - The password of the `AFS`
   - `estimate` - optional Flag to check cost of `commit`
+  - `estimateDid` - optional `DID` of a proxy which points to an estimate version of an AFS Standard (used for estimating cost without `deploy` first)
   - `price` - optional Price in Ara tokens to set this `AFS`
   - `keyringOpts` - optional Keyring options